 In 1990, a college student in Helsinki Finland, named Linus Torvalds, thought that it would be nice to have something like UNIX that would fit on an 80486 PC computer.
-There was nothing like it at the time so he rewrote UNIX, or Minix (I don't remember which), to fit on an 80486 PC.
+There was nothing like it at the time so he wrote one based upon the specifications for Minix to fit on an 80486 PC.
 Many people liked his program and a worldwide community gathered to use and improve it.
-Like UNIX, it almost never needs to be rebooted.
-Though it is not the most common operating system to find in an American business office today, it is still free because Linus desired his work to be available to everyone.
+Like UNIX, it is very reliable.
+Though it is not the most common operating system on the front desks in American business office today, it is the most common platform for places that need reliability and security, such as web, email, and file servers, and it is still free because Linus desired his work to be available to everyone.